 • 0.7 credits

-This virtual live online training course will present over six weekly sessions that covers the de-coating of coated scrap, melting furnace practices, dross formation and processing.
+This live online training course will present over six weekly sessions that covers the de-coating of coated scrap, melting furnace practices, dross formation and processing.

 Course Hours: